 Investigating psychology 1

 Drawing on a wide range of studies and some classic pieces of psychological research, this OU level 1 module provides an accessible and engaging introduction to the study of psychology.
-You will explore the different ways in which psychologists investigate the human mind and behaviour, and find out how psychological research addresses real-life issues with an opportunity to conduct a psychological study of your own.
-You will be provided with two textbooks and access to a comprehensive website containing an online study guide, audio-visual material and interactive activities which are designed to help you develop your knowledge and skills.
+You'll explore the different ways in which psychologists investigate the human mind and behaviour, and find out how psychological research addresses real-life issues with an opportunity to conduct a psychological study of your own.
+You'll be provided with two textbooks and access to a comprehensive website containing an online study guide, audio-visual material and interactive activities which are designed to help you develop your knowledge and skills.

 What you will study

-In the introduction you will learn about the topic of intelligence, and the various successes and failures in the attempt by psychologists to measure and assess human intellectual functioning.
-Using research on intelligence as an example this opening block introduces the main themes of Investigating psychology 1 and sets the scene for the rest of your study.
+In the introduction, you'll learn about the topic of intelligence, and the various successes and failures in the attempt by psychologists to measure and assess human intellectual functioning.
+Using research on intelligence as an example this opening block introduces the main themes of the module and sets the scene for the rest of your study.

 Part 2 focuses on what determines human behaviour more widely, including the role of evolution and the importance of social relations.
 What makes people change their behaviour?
 What is the basis of a child’s attachment to caregivers?
 How important is friendship, especially in childhood?
 These are just some of the intriguing questions answered in this part.

 Part 3 centres on a key question in psychology – how can we study psychological processes that cannot be directly observed, such as language, attention or memory?